MAKEYOURCODEROCK/Terminal/README.md

 Normal terminal file exlploler

-A complete webServer with php, apache on http://localhost:1515
+A complete webServer on http://localhost:1515

 The webserver works in all the folder